BeautyScientist/GSDIANOZAS/README.md

 Dishonesty is a bad thing.
 When it is deployed to enhance your own wealth and power at the expense of others it is a very bad thing.
 But I think adopting a frame of mind that gives you more confidence and so allows you to overcome your own and other’s misgivings is okay.
 Just remember it’s a hack.
 Don’t fool others.
 And definitely don’t believe your own bullshit.

+#### **Lists For Busting Procastination**

+There are quite a few resources online which address the problem of how to overcome procrastination.
+I generally find them interesting.
+I read them with great attention.
+In fact, I find them a great source of procrastination.
+This isn’t really a reflection on the articles themselves which are often very good.
+But for me, the question isn’t really how do I overcome procrastination.
+I already know the answer to that.
+I cannot overcome procrastination.

+What I need is to identify the causes procrastination, and do what I can to prevent those causes.
+I am not remotely tough on procrastination.
+Perhaps I could be tough on the causes of procrastination?

+So, I had a classic bout of procrastination this morning.
+Much like a rare conjunction of the planets, I had a rare conjunction of pressing tasks.
+I’d promised somebody in Australia something by the end of the day.
+My biggest customer wanted me to get something done urgently.
+And another big job was waiting to be done by my team who just needed some input from me.

+Most of what I needed to do was a bit vague or ambiguous or both.
+I coped with the situation the way I normally cope with such situations.
+I found something more interesting to do instead.
+Unusually, I managed to shake myself out of it.
+Instead, I drafted a list of all the things I need to do.
+I then revisited each item on the list and as far as possible broke it down into all the various tasks I needed to carry out and questions to which I needed an answer.
+I was expecting to also have some decisions that needed making.
+It took me by surprise when I actually looked into detail.My mini crisis had less work involved than I initially imagined.

+It was however still a long list and it was clear I could not get all that done in time to please everybody.
+It was at this point that I felt the need to empty some bins.
+This is my normal pattern of backsliding in the face of urgent and important stuff the accomplishment of which would allow me to sleep easily.

+But weirdly, my subconscious brain helped me out for once.
+While I was dithering around doing about the lowest value task available to me somehow unbidden an effective plan for tackling the list formed.
+When I got back to my desk which was now equipped with a very satisfying the empty bin, I started working on my list with great efficiency.
+I didn’t get everything done, but I did get messages out to the people who are waiting with a realistic estimate of when they would hear from me.
+And I know exactly what I will be doing first thing on Monday morning.

+Drawing up the list certainly did provide me with a list of things to do, which is always helpful.
+But my feeling is that it was the compilation of the list itself and the thought process I had to go through to come up with it that made the difference.
+And I think that emptying the bin was an important part of the process.
+Without that I may not have been able to process the information.
+I hadn’t been able to conquer procrastination.
+But I had managed to, more by luck and judgement to be honest, remove the reason I was procrastinating.

+I think I will try using this approach again.

 © Colin Sanders 2025